THOMASELOVE/431-classes-2024/class19/README.md

 ## Announcements

-1. Feedback on the Minute Paper after Class 18 will be posted **by class time**.
+1. Feedback on the Minute Paper after Class 18 [is available here](https://bit.ly/431-2024-min-18-feedback).
 2. Project A Portfolio Review Status [will be found here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/projectA/portfolio_review.md).
 Ignore any grades you see on [Canvas](https://canvas.case.edu/).
 3. Today, we'll talk about [Project B](https://thomaselove.github.io/431-projectB-2024/) a bit, so you can get started as early as this weekend.
     - See the [Calendar](https://thomaselove.github.io/431-2024/calendar.html) for all Project B deadlines.